About Cornell

 The Cornell Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Delta County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Cornell, Michigan residents are available through the local police department and authorized providers in Delta County.
+Fingerprinting services for Cornell, Michigan residents are available through local police (where present) and authorized providers in Delta County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Delta County Sheriff's Office for scheduling and fees.

 To register to vote in Cornell, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Delta County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Cornell, contact the Delta County Clerk's office for schedules and ballot information.